 Proving Lost Self-Employment Income

-If you are self-employed, an injury accident could cause you to suffer greater economic damage than a traditionally employed person might sustain.
+After a car accident, lost wages of a self-employed individual may be difficult to prove.
+And unfortunately, if you are self-employed, a car accident injury could cause you to suffer greater economic damage than a traditionally employed person might sustain.
 The challenge lies in calculating the amount of your actual damages and providing acceptable documentation to support those losses.

 Without a history of salary or hourly wage earnings from an employer, self-employed accident victims must find other ways to document work-related damages.
-Unless you can provide persuasive proof, you may not recover compensation for these damages.
+Further, the documentation must be persuasive proof of these work-related damages.
+Otherwise, it may not be possible to recover compensation for these losses.

 Depending on what you do for a living, you may be entitled to recover compensation for your lost income as well as: